Skip to main content

 Reproductions

-A Reproduction in Artwork Archive is considered a copy/facsimile of the original work usually created using photomechanical means.
-Producing a reproduction does not typically involve the original artist.
-Usually, a digital image is created of the work, and that file can then be used to reproduce it on any surface in any size.
+A Reproduction in Artwork Archive is considered a copy or facsimile of the original work, usually created using photomechanical means.
+The production of a reproduction usually does not involve the original artist.
+Generally, a digital image is created of the work, which can then be used to reproduce the piece on various surfaces and in different sizes.

 Examples of reproductions: giclee prints, iris, posters, print as a service item such as pillows & garments, cards, etc.

-Note: Editions count against your piece count in your plan.
+Editions count against your piece count in your plan.
 Reproductions do not.
-However, reproductions have limitations—you can not include them in reports, certificate of authenticity, or build location and show history.
+However, Reproductions have limitations—you can not include them in Reports, Certificates of Authenticity, or build Location and Exhibition history.

 Did this answer your question?